Begin building your resume – and your reference list – just steps away from your residence hall.

-Boost your resume and your pocketbook.
-Contact Megan Kershner or stop by Career Services in the Ad Building central offices (1st floor).
+Boost your resume and possibly your pocketbook.
+Contact Megan Kershner or stop by the Career & Leadership Development Office (CLDO) Will Academic Center #215.

-On payday (the 25th of each month, or the Friday before if the 25th is on a Saturday or Sunday), go to the Business Office to pick up your check or endorse it over to your student account.
+On payday (typically the 26th of each month), go to the Business Office to pick up your check or endorse it over to your student account.

 You may choose to apply your earnings toward your student account, once you receive approval from Karen Garcia in the Office of Financial Aid/Student Accounts.

 Your ability to directly apply your student employment income to your student account depends upon:

 - a completed, current-year student employment contract on file

 - the number of hours on the contract

 - the success of your previous semester’s or year’s work